yatingsong7/timone-garden/README.md

 ## Features

 - Sign in/Sign out
-- Sign in with Google Account
+- Sign up by Google Account or by email and password
-- Sign up
 - Browse items by categories
 - View one item
 - Add one item to cart